10 Best Dumbbell Back Exercises To Build Mass and Strength

 The deadlift is the King of all exercises, and It is a powerful exercise designed to build an overall physique that uses more muscles than any other exercise.

-The dumbbell deadlift is the best exercise for posterior chain muscle strengthening, which includes the back, erector spine, glutes, and hamstrings.
+It is the best exercise for strengthening the posterior chain muscles, which include the back, erector spine, glutes, and hamstrings.

 You can do the deadlift with either a barbell or a set of dumbbells.
 One of the biggest advantages of using dumbbells for deadlifts is that you can work with a wider range of motion than with barbell deadlifts.